blabla1337/skf-flask/skf/markdown/code_examples/asp/28-code_example--Content_Type_Headers--.md

-Content Type Headers
+Content type headers
 -------

-**Example:**
+## Example:

+    /*
     In order to set the Content-type header, you'll have to add the following code to the head of your application, the following code could be used in your controller:

-	:::cs
+    */

     Response.AppendHeader("Content-Type:text/html", "charset=UTF-8");

+	/*
 	In your classes you can use the following code:

-	:::cs
+	*/

 	HttpContext.Current.Response.AppendHeader("Content-Type:text/html", "charset=UTF-8");